 Olga has enjoyed performing in the UK, Norway, Poland, Spain and Malta as a soloist and as a chamber musician.
 In 2016 she was selected as one of the soloists for "De Unges Konsert" with the Bergen Philharmonic Orchestra and she was the 2017 recipient of the YAMAHA Foundation Scholarship for Scandinavia.
 As the winner of the Norwegian Music Competition for Youth five times, she has performed at distinguished venues in Norway such as Grieg's birthplace, Troldhaugen in Bergen and at the University Aula in Oslo.
 Other highlights include being a CAVATINA Chamber Music Fellow at the Royal Academy of Music for 2015/16, and the 2015 winner of the St Martin in the Fields Chamber Music Competition and the Malta International Music Competition.
 Olga graduated from the Royal Academy of Music in London with a First Class Honours degree in 2015 studying with Hamish Milne and in 2017 she graduated with a Masters degree from the Norwegian Academy of Music where she was studying with Håvard Gimse and Kathryn Stott.

-Olga´s newest venture is into the world of opera and Lieder, and she is currently studying to become an opera repetiteur with Boris Schafer at the Norwegian Opera and Ballett.
-She recently took part in the Oxford Lieder Festival performing a Norwegian programme with mezzosoprano Eira Sjaastad Huse, and she was the pianist for the recent "Carmen on tour" production for Bergen Nasjonale Opera.
+Olga´s newest venture is into the world of opera and Lieder, and she has just completed a Masters degree in opera repetiteur with Boris Schafer at the Norwegian Opera and Ballett.
+She recently took part in the Oxford Lieder Festival performing a Norwegian programme with mezzosoprano Eira Sjaastad Huse, and she was the pianist for the "Carmen on tour" production for Bergen Nasjonale Opera.

 Olga started playing the piano at the age of 6.
 In 2004, Olga was awarded a place to study at the 'Young Talents' section of the Barratt-Due Music Institute in Oslo where she studied with Helge Kjekshus, and she was also part of Wolfgang Plagge's 'Elitesatsningsprosjekt' at Bærum Culture School.
 She began her studies at the Purcell School of Music outside London in 2005 where she was taught by Tessa Nicholson and where she received a scholarship under the Government's Music and Dance Scheme.
 In September 2011, Olga started her studies at the Royal Academy of Music in London studying with Hamish Milne, and graduated with a First Class Honours degree in July 2015.